milankhanna/fakenewsdetector-trial/README.md

 # fakenewsdetector-trial
-this system will help to detect that news is real or fake . this is my first project .
+this system will help to detect that news is real or fake . this is my first git repository.